chevereto/v3-docs/get-started/deploy.md

 <img src="../src/partners/vultr/logo_onwhite.svg" alt="Vultr" width="300"/>

-Chevereto can be easily deployed on Vultr from the [Vultr Marketplace](https://chv.to/vultr) and if you use our Vultr links to get **$100 credit** to try Vultr services.
+Chevereto can be easily deployed on Vultr from the [Vultr Marketplace](https://chv.to/vultr) and if you use our Vultr links you get **$100 credit** to try Vultr services.

 This provisioning is officially supported by us and you can check the [repository](https://github.com/chevereto/vultr-marketplace) we made for it.